 The 2004 draft went to the Russian’s – at least the top two picks did with Alexander Ovechkin and Evgeni Malkin going one, two.
 But both Montreal and the New York Rangers made interesting picks late in the draft that would prove to be quite valuable.

 The Rangers picked future captain Ryan Callahan in the fourth round with the 127th overall pick.
-While Callahan isn’t considered an ‘elite’ scorer, his leadership and ability to be a role player made him a big part of the Rangers’ lineup before he was traded to Tampa Bay for Martin St. Louis this past season.
+While Callahan isn’t considered an ‘elite’ scorer, his leadership and ability to be a role player made him a big part of the Rangers’ lineup before he was traded to Tampa Bay for Martin St. Louis.

 Now, while his not the greatest scorer, Callahan’s offensive numbers are still quite impressive.
 In 470 regular season games, he’s recorded 265 points (138g-127a).
 He’s also put up 24 points (14g-10a) in 63 career playoff games.
 While he has yet to win a Cup, his leadership should prove to be helpful if the Lightning choose to hold onto him.